My name is Famine.

 It is a blessed home that I'm grateful to wake up in.
 Especially on days like today where the morning daylight warmed my small room, making it hard to leave my snugly blankets.

 "Onii-san, I've finished pressing your pants."
-Pesti yawned before me, wiping sleep from his grey eyes.
+Pesti yawned before me, wiping sleep from his neutral-grey eyes.

 I smiled at the sight of my baby brother's delicate and unassailable features, which would outdo the beauty of any princess.